dbushell/dbushell-2k15/src/data/blog/2011/2011-07-12-solving-a-problem-like-change.md

 Continually access and iterate; don't allow your website to get behind.
 That's not to say you should create a redesign and then release elements slowly, I'm saying you should **never** need a major overhaul of the same website and brand to catch up.
 Websites aren't like physical products.
 Updates should be frequent and fluid with no identifiable steps between versions.
 Take a leaf from Google's book.

-Designers like to call this realigning (as oppose to re_designing_).
+Designers like to call this realigning (as oppose to redesigning).
 But it's more than that; recognise changes in technology, users, content strategy and popular trends and react to them quickly.

 The old TechCrunch had fallen behind.
 It looked like a website from a past era (just a few years on the web timeline).
 When this happens bureaucracy creeps in and the dreaded redesign leads to the same inevitable result.
 The real issues aren't addressed and any _changes_ are purely subjective.